Ieffe/next-sandbox/README.md

     - Using `getStaticParams()` for Dynamic Routes
     - Using `useEffect` for catching state every render for Custom build delete confirmation modal in `/posts`
 - Axios implementation in GET, POST, PUT, DELETE methods (Still using json placeholder, thus the data doesn't update for real, checking done by `console.log`)

+- Dynamic Routing for Single Data details and Editing Page
+- Validation with useEffect, and form Validation with `react-hook-forms`

+## Next Topic: ##
 - Styling with tailwind postCSS (TBA)
-- Dynamic Routing for Single Data details and Editing Page

-Next:
-- Learning validation with `react-hook-form`
+- Applying authorization
+- redux (?)

 current API Endpoint: https://jsonplaceholder.typicode.com